 4. Keeps a record of projects.

-How many times have you gotten to your annual review and forgot most of the stuff you did that year?
+How many times have you gotten to your annual review and forgotten most of the stuff you did that year?
 Wouldn’t it be great if you could keep track without having to manage yet another document?
 Surprise!
 Your calendar holds the key.
 Scheduling your to-do’s creates the record without creating more work.

 5. Helps you keep your word and prioritize.

 We’ve all uttered the words, “I’ll get it to you by (insert day of the week here).”
 Suddenly, the day passes and there’s the dreaded email/phone call/message asking if you’ve had a chance to complete the work you’ve promised.
-My schedule of to-do’s gives me a visual analysis of my workload so I don’t over-commit myself and saves me from the embarrassment of forgetting.
+My schedule of to-dos gives me a visual analysis of my workload so I don’t over-commit myself and saves me from the embarrassment of forgetting.
 I can just plop a reminder into my calendar to send so-and-so that thing on a date prior to what I promised them and TA-DA!
 I’m Ms. Reliable/Dependable/On-Time/Go-To/Get-It-Done.
 Additionally, if I’ve promised four people something by Friday and see that I don’t have the capacity to complete all of the work needed, I can have the conversations to courteously reset expectations well ahead of time.

 Scheduling my to-do’s has been a lifesaver in the workplace.
-It allows me to be an effective, reliable, highly-productive member of the office without increasing the burden of record keeping or documenting on my part.
-The extra bonus (because there hasn’t been enough of those) is it severely reduces my stress level.
+It allows me to be an effective, reliable, highly-productive member of the office without increasing the burden of record-keeping or documenting on my part.
+The extra bonus (because there haven’t been enough of those) is it severely reduces my stress level.
 I no longer worry that I’ve forgotten to do tasks or if I have enough time to complete them.
 I’ve carved out the time and documented what needs to be done, so I’m all set.

 Give this a try and let me know how it works for you!